 Founded in 2003, Saint Martin de Porres is Cleveland's Cristo Rey High School.

 The founding President of Cristo Rey Jesuit High School was Fr.
 John Foley, SJ, a long-time friend and companion in mission of Mr. Richard Clark, then Principal of St. Ignatius High School in Cleveland.
-In 1998 as the success of Cristo Rey Jesuit in Chicago was becoming apparent, a desire for replication emerged.
+In 2000 as the success of Cristo Rey Jesuit in Chicago was becoming apparent, a desire for replication emerged.
 Fr.
 Foley invited Rich to join him and several other long-time friends and Jesuit educators on a trip to visit the Fe y Alegria (Faith and Joy) Schools in Peru.
-It was there that the initial structure and mission of the Cristo Rey Network began to take shape: Transforming Urban America One Student at a Time.
+It was there that the initial structure and mission of the Cristo Rey Network began to take shape.

 While on the site of the school in the modest chapel that sat in the middle of the campus, Rich had an experience that changed the trajectory and purpose of his life forever.
 He returned home to reflect and pray about the next steps required in order to bring such an opportunity to Cleveland's students of modest means.
 He turned to his trusted friend and then-President of St. Ignatius, Fr.
 Robert Welsh, SJ for guidance and prayer.
 It was Fr.
 Welsh's enthusiasm for the mission and trust in Divine Providence that made the next few years of their partnership not only possible, but very fruitful.